publishing-platform/publishing-platform-ruby-images/README.md

 # your app image steps here
 ```

-## Supported tags

-Our version maintenance policy is similar to [upstream](https://www.ruby-lang.org/en/downloads/branches/)

-See [build-matrix.json](build-matrix.json#L2) for the list of Ruby versions we currently support.

-> [!IMPORTANT]
-> Please do not attempt to specify the Ruby patch version.
-See [below](#if-you-suspect-a-bug) for alternatives.

 ## Common problems and resolutions

 `ERROR: failed to solve: cannot copy to non-directory: /var/lib/docker/overlay2/.../merged/app/tmp`